Renan2010/archsilver/README.md

-# archsilver
+# Arch Silver OS
-Arch Silver OS
+*A general purpose operating system designed to be fast*